Last Updated On:

 Employees are already engaged with the content, marketing, and the back-end operations of the company.
 But we may seem them emerging as the faces of brands soon.

-This influencer marketing trend definitely means good news for brands.They’ll get more say in how their influencer marketing campaigns are run if they are working with their employees.
+Brands can now get more say in how their influencer marketing campaigns are run if they are working with their employees.
 They can work more closely with their employees and be more involved in the overall process.

 Macy’s in-house influencer program is a testament to this shift in roles.
 As a part of their program called, “Macy’s Style Crew,” 300 of their employees have also become brand ambassadors.